Youth Learning Programs at Flower City Arts Center

 About

-• Price: Ceramics studio facilities offer 24/7 monthly access subscriptions for Studio Artists to Individual level (and above) members for $75 per month plus an initial $50 security deposit
+• Price: Ceramics Studio Artists 24/7 monthly access subscriptions are $75 per month for Individual level (and above) members, plus a $50 security deposit

-The organization celebrated 50 years in 2020, was established in 1970, and was incorporated in 1974 as a 501(c)3 not-for-profit educational institution.
-Leadership connected to these programs includes a Board of Directors with roles such as President, Vice President, and Directors, and staff roles that include a Photography & Digital Arts Facility Manager & Teaching Artist, Finance Director, Teaching Artist & Studio Tech, Photography & Digital Arts Program Coordinator, Ceramics Studio Manager, Development Director, and Marketing and Communications Coordinator.
-Staff credentials include degrees such as a Bachelor of Fine Arts and Master of Fine Arts, a BS in Accounting with experience in healthcare and non-profit auditing, a BA in Classics and an Ed.M., an MFA in ceramics and a BA in Philosophy, and a BA in Psychology.
+The organization’s leadership includes a Board of Directors with roles such as President, Vice President, and Directors, and staff roles such as Photography & Digital Arts Facility Manager & Teaching Artist, Finance Director, Photography & Digital Arts Program Coordinator, Ceramics Studio Manager, Development Director, and Marketing and Communications Coordinator.
+Staff credentials include degrees such as a Bachelor of Fine Arts, Master of Fine Arts, BA in Classics, Ed.M., MFA in ceramics, BA in Philosophy, BA in Psychology, and professional experience in teaching artistry, music production, accounting, auditing, tax, and payroll.
+The youth programs operate within a larger arts center that offers printmaking and book arts facilities, ceramics studios with 24/7 access for subscribed Studio Artists, and photography and digital arts facilities that require authorization before reserving time, with access tied to Individual-level or higher memberships.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.